 Turn the garment inside out

-Open the shirt, blouse, or uniform so the inside underarm area is easy to reach.
+Open the shirt, blouse, or uniform so the inside underarm area is easy to reach and the fabric lies naturally.

 - 02